zackmdavis/Less_Wrong_Drafts/said_scrap2.md

 That is, I think the complaints about about Achmiz being supposedly deceptive or passive-aggressive are fake.
 I think what's actually going on is that Achmiz's persecutors want to crush speech that threatens their status or that of their allies, and that Achmiz was sufficiently consistently polite in his on-topic, intellectually substantive criticisms that they had to come up with the "passive-aggression" complaint as a rationalization.
 Being less "deceptive" (less polite, more transparent, like me) wouldn't have helped Achmiz, because the actual rule is: [kiss the ring](https://en.wiktionary.org/wiki/kiss_someone%27s_ring).
 Criticism is permitted, but only when delivered in a form that placates ingroup members' egos—as if to put a hand on the other's shoulder and say: hey, buddy, while I'm disagreeing with the literal thing you said, you didn't do anything wrong; I'm still on your side; I still care about you.

-Said doesn't send those signals.
-Said doesn't make people feel like he cares about them and isn't committed to believing that they did nothing wrong.
-People can tell.
-That's why he had to be destroyed.[^had-to-be-destroyed]

-[^had-to-be-destroyed]: In 2018, Benjamin Hoffman [wrote that](https://www.lesswrong.com/posts/45oMPv7cjp9FRkyKy/why-should-ea-care-about-rationality-and-vice-versa?commentId=gm7J3ZbAGMu3GtG6T) Achmiz was "one of the few people to consistently call out" "a tendency to conflate the _stated ambitions_ and _actual behavior_ of ingroups like Rationalists and EAs, when we wouldn't extend this courtesy to the outgroup, in a way that subtly shades corrective objections as failures to get with the program."

-    Achmiz's [first moderator warning](https://www.lesswrong.com/posts/T3nb24aZf7d5S2Lnm/musings-on-double-crux-and-productive-disagreement?commentId=4qc4XeTPRJfPkaC2L) on LessWrong 2.0 was for [a comment](https://www.lesswrong.com/posts/T3nb24aZf7d5S2Lnm/musings-on-double-crux-and-productive-disagreement?commentId=SMMjQYQTXwSnNrxxh) answering [the original post](https://www.lesswrong.com/posts/T3nb24aZf7d5S2Lnm/musings-on-double-crux-and-productive-disagreement)'s question about the lack of popularity of the Center for Applied Rationality's "Double Crux" technique, in which Achmiz stated that the technique's origin at CfAR was "an anti-endorsement."

-    The warning stated that "A simple 'I think that...' or '...for me' would have done a great deal to resolve" the problem of Achmiz's answer "generat[ing] a lot of unnecessary friction"—but as Achmiz [points out](https://www.lesswrong.com/posts/98sCTsGJZ77WgQ6nE/banning-said-achmiz-and-broader-thoughts-on-moderation?commentId=5zEiQzH5qGoZNppCy), the comment in question already begins with "My take".
-Was that not enough of a personal-opinion-only indicator, such that Achmiz should have somehow known to also append "for me" to the "anti-endorsement" claim?
-In the comments on the ban announcement, Habryka [cites the fact](https://www.lesswrong.com/posts/98sCTsGJZ77WgQ6nE/banning-said-achmiz-and-broader-thoughts-on-moderation?commentId=mMJYM6ZdCmtrgbTkM) that the original post had a "Thinking out loud" epistemic status line as evidence that Achmiz would ignore author requests to not criticize an undeveloped idea.
-But the comment in question wasn't critical _of the post_, but rather of Double Crux and CfAR—unless one construes criticism of Double Crux to imply criticism of the post insofar as the author writes that Double Crux "failed to take root as well as it should"?

-    Looking at the pattern of moderator behavior, it's hard to believe that the problem is Achmiz's conduct, rather than him refusing to conceal his negative opinion of CfAR.

 A couple of non-exhaustive reasons why I think the actual rule is to kiss the ring is, firstly, because avoiding "passive aggression" by being radically transparent about whom one respects is obviously so much more unpleasant and anti-social that I can't entertain it as a serious suggestion, and secondly, from observing what happens when I let my own mask slip.